LikhithaCT/IoT-Based-Smart-Trolley-System/README.md

 ---

-## 👩‍💻 Author
+##  Author

 **Likhitha C T**

-Electronics & Communication Engineering (VLSI)
+Electronics & Communication Engineering

 Bengaluru, India

-⭐ Thank you for visiting this repository!
+ Thank you for visiting this repository!